tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 to indicate the object type, and specifies that it contains a `string` in its first position, and either a `number` or a `string` in the other.
 In the expression `number|string` the `|` stands for the logical OR condition.
 This works probably as you would expect, representing it can be one type or the other.
-In TypeScript they refer to this as a union, but you do not have to remember that.
+In TypeScript they refer to this as a union, but you do not have to remember that for the moment.

 Now that the type is out of the way, let's look at what we can do with our variable `person1`.